detale/ai/_posts/2019-06-21-power-bi-and-azure-as-the-future-of-enterprise-analytics.md

 ---
 category: news
 title: "Power BI and Azure as the future of enterprise analytics"
-abstract: "Or you can take advantage of Azure Cognitive Services to analyse the data in images and text, or build your own machine-learning models and run them.
-SEE: Microsoft Power BI: Getting started with data visualization (free PDF) (TechRepublic) Power BI also ..."
+abstract: "which you can do through the Azure portal, or make interactive using the Power BI Desktop app.
+The automated machine learning in Power BI is the AutoML feature from Azure Machine Learning, which looks at what you're trying to predict and what data you have ..."
-publishedDateTime: 2019-06-21T10:08:00Z
+publishedDateTime: 2019-06-21T10:21:00Z
 sourceUrl: https://www.techrepublic.com/article/power-bi-and-azure-as-the-future-of-enterprise-analytics/
 ampUrl: https://www.techrepublic.com/google-amp/article/power-bi-and-azure-as-the-future-of-enterprise-analytics/
 cdnAmpUrl: https://www-techrepublic-com.cdn.ampproject.org/c/s/www.techrepublic.com/google-amp/article/power-bi-and-azure-as-the-future-of-enterprise-analytics/